petereon/battleship/NOTES.md

 - ✅ write the unit tests and basic code for UAT 3.2
 - ✅ commit
+- ✅ write the bdd tests for UAT 3.3
+- ✅ commit
-- 🚧 write the bdd tests for UAT 3.3
+- 🚧 write the unit tests for UAT 3.3
 - ⚠ commit

+## 23rd Pomodoro

+Driver & Navigator: G

+- 🚧 write the unit tests for UAT 3.3
+- ⚠ commit
+- ⚠ write the bdd tests for UAT 3.4
+- ⚠ commit
-- ⚠ write the unit tests for UAT 3.3
+- ⚠ write the unit tests for UAT 3.4
 - ⚠ commit